TYPO3 vs WordPress – My Honest Opinion

 • Portfolio websites

-TYPO3 shows particular strengths in:
+TYPO3 shows particular strengths with:

 Multi-Site Enterprise Setups100%